Home » National Parks » Great Smoky Mountains National Park » There is Outstanding Fly Fishing in the Smoky Mountains

 Smoky Mountain River Fishing

-The Great Smoky Mountains are one of the last wild trout habitats in the eastern portion of the United States.
-There are over 2,000 miles of streams within the National Park, holding brook, rainbow and brown trout.
+The Great Smoky Mountains are one of the last wild trout habitats in the eastern United States.
+There are over 2,000 miles of streams within the National Park, holding brook, rainbow, and brown trout.
 Other species of fish frequent these streams, however, the prize is the trout on a fly.
-Fly-fishing for these beauties requires marginal skill, and a little stealth since they spook real easy.
+Fly-fishing for these beauties requires marginal skill, and a little stealth since they spook real easily.
 Hiring a local will help you locate the fish, eliminate unproductive waters, and refine your skills.

 Me holding a Brown-Trout-Smoky-Mountain-River-Fishing